technolaser/Ruvane-Bernstein/README.md

 ### Remote Technical Writer
 **GOOGLE** | 2019 – Present | California, USA
-- Leveraged **Gemini AI** daily to accelerate creation, refinement, and synthesis of technical documentation for Google Workspace Admin Help Center
+- Leveraged **Gemini AI** to accelerate creation, refinement, and accuracy of technical documentation for the Google Workspace Admin Help Center
-- Managed complex content architectures at scale using Docs-as-Code and utilizing AI-driven documentation workflows to scale content production with a strong focus on clarity and usability
+- Managed complex content architectures at scale using Docs-as-Code to scale content production with a strong focus on clarity and usability
-- Collaborated with engineering teams to document complex topics resulting in improved enterprise administrator experience
+- Collaborated with engineering and product management teams to document complex topics resulting in an improved enterprise administrator experience and reduced support calls

 ### Remote Technical Writer / Editor
 **BOND FINANCIALS** | 2018 – 2019 | California, USA
-- Authored comprehensive **REST API reference documentation** (Swagger/OpenAPI) and online help center, enabling seamless third-party integrations
+- Authored comprehensive **REST API reference documentation** and online help center from scratch for the startup company to enable seamless third-party integrations for developers
-- Produced clear, actionable content for developers

 ### Remote Technical Writer / Editor
 **MODEL N** | 2016 – 2018 | California, USA